simras/scripts_histone_marks/README.md

 # Scripts used to produce metagene profiles of ChIP-seq histone marks in <i>Arabidopsis Thaliana<i>.
 The following set of scripts define a pipeline for retrieval of sequencing libraries in Sequence Read Archive (SRA), an analysis pipeline and scripts for data preparation and visualization.
-To run they require installation of a number of freely available Bioinformatics tools and paths to these have to be specified in the scripts if they diverge for proper operation.
+To run they require installation of a number of freely available Bioinformatics tools and paths to these may need to be changed in the scripts for proper operation.

 ## 1. Retrieval of data
-To retrieve and uncompress the sequencing data files that will be analyzed, their run ID which starts with SRR (if submitted in the US server) has to be specified in a file (SRRID.txt) and this file should be present at a path specified in the script.
+To retrieve and uncompress the sequencing data files that will be analyzed, their run ID which starts with SRR (if submitted in the US server) has to be specified in a file (SRRID.txt) and this file should be present at a path specified in the below script.
 The script will produce a fastq.gz data format as output and organize the data in the specified folder structure.
-Th name of the script is as follows.
+The name of the script is as follows.

     download_data.sh